Welcome to Sure Start Inclusive School

 - Human Rights / Child Rights

-Daycare and Preschool (3 months – 5 years)
+Daycare and Preschool (1 year – 5 years)

 In our Daycare and Preschool (3 months – 5 years) aims to nurture our children’s desire to learn, experiment, play and to gain independence.
 Our curriculum is based on the UK’s Early Years Foundation Stage (EYFS) and is designed to foster the emotional, physical, social, intellectual and creative development of each child.